christophgietl/mleng/docs/testing-data.md

   - Integer encoding for `condition` changes.
 - changes in the real world
   - ZIP code system gets reformed.
-  - KC Real Estate Company decides allows doghouses on their marketplace.
+  - KC Real Estate Company decides to allow doghouses on their marketplace.
   - House prices in KC suddenly drop due to global events.

 ---